d34dman/drupal-js-sdk/apps/guide/docs/guide/error-codes.md

 # Error Codes

 The following is a list of all the error codes that can be returned by the Drupal Javascript SDK API.
-You may also refer to RFC2616 for a list of http error codes.
+You may also refer to RFC2616[^1] for a list of http error codes.
 Make sure to check the error message for more details.

+[^1]: RFC2616, Hypertext Transfer Protocol -- HTTP/1.1 : [https://datatracker.ietf.org/doc/html/rfc2616](https://datatracker.ietf.org/doc/html/rfc2616)

 !!! warning
     Not all error codes listed below are implemented.
 For now, this serves as a guide